J0hann3/Minishell/README.md

 ◦ cd with only a relative or absolute path		|	Done
-◦ export with no options						|	Done	-> dont works in pipe ◦ unset with no options							|	Done	-> dont works in pipe ◦ exit with no options							|
+◦ export with no options						|	Done	-> dont works in pipe ◦ unset with no options							|	Done	-> dont works in pipe ◦ exit with no options							|	Done

 EXIT STATUS :